-(d) Future Consideration
+(f) Future consideration

-During the discussions, it became clear that some issues could not be fully resolved within the timeframe of the terms of reference for the informal group.
+63. During the discussions, it became clear that some issues could not be fully resolved within the timeframe of the terms of reference for the informal group.
 The group determined that the following issues should be considered further beyond this gtr.